Sense and Sensibility (1995 film): Critical response

-Sense and Sensibility received widespread critical acclaim, and was included on more than a hundred top-ten of the year lists.
-On Rotten Tomatoes, the film has a 97% approval rating based on 64 reviews, with an average rating of 8.00/10.
+Sense and Sensibility received widespread critical acclaim, and was included on more than a hundred top-ten-of-the-year lists.
+On Rotten Tomatoes, the film has a 97% approval rating based on 139 reviews.
 The website's consensus reads, "Sense and Sensibility is an uncommonly deft, very funny Jane Austen adaptation, marked by Emma Thompson's finely tuned performance."
 On Metacritic, the film has an average score of 84 out of 100 based on 21 reviews, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film a grade "A" on scale of A to F.

 Writing for Variety magazine, Todd McCarthy observed that the film's success was assisted by its "highly skilled cast of actors", as well as its choice of Lee as director.
 McCarthy clarified, "Although [Lee's] previously revealed talents for dramatizing conflicting social and generational traditions will no doubt be noted, Lee's achievement here with such foreign material is simply well beyond what anyone could have expected and may well be posited as the cinematic equivalent of Kazuo Ishiguro writing The Remains of the Day."

 Mick LaSalle of the San Francisco Chronicle lauded the film for containing a sense of urgency "that keeps the pedestrian problems of an unremarkable 18th century family immediate and personal."
 LaSalle concluded that the adaptation has a "right balance of irony and warmth.
 The result is a film of great understanding and emotional clarity, filmed with an elegance that never calls attention to itself."
 Film critic John Simon praised most of the film, particularly focusing on Thompson's performance, though he criticised Grant for being "much too adorably bumbling ... he urgently needs to chasten his onscreen persona, and stop hunching his shoulders like a dromedary."
 Other major critics such as LaSalle, Roger Ebert, James Berardinelli and Janet Maslin praised Grant's performance.
 Maslin wrote, Grant "rises touchingly to the film's most straightforward and meaningful encounters."

 Jay Carr of The Boston Globe thought that Lee "nail[ed] Austen's acute social observation and tangy satire," and viewed Thompson and Winslet's age discrepancy as a positive element that helped feed the dichotomy of sense and sensibility.
 The Radio Times David Parkinson was equally appreciative of Lee's direction, writing that he "avoid[s] the chocolate-box visuals that cheapen so many British costume dramas" and "brings a refreshing period realism to the tale of two sisters that allows Emma Thompson's respectful Oscar-winning script to flourish."

 Although as others have pointed out, the adaptation is not faithful to Austen's novel: "Thompson plays fast and loose with Austen, cutting huge chunks out of the novel, adding whole scenes; a mere six or seven lines from the book actually make it into the film".